nikamerebashvili95/nikamerebashvili95/README.md

 ## 📫 Get in Touch

-You can contact me at [nikamerebashvili95@gmail.com], or check out my portfolio at [your portfolio link here].
+You can contact me at [nikamerebashvili95@gmail.com], [https://www.linkedin.com/in/nikamerebashvili] and also you can see all my projects in my linkedin profile.

 Thanks for stopping by! 🤗